-- Standard students: hold a 500 Student Schools visa or 571 Schools Sector visa.
-Standard students are usually in Australia without their parents, and study for a period of 12 months of more in order to receive an education and obtain a Victorian Certificate of Education.
+- Standard students (accredited schools only): hold a 500 Student Schools visa or 571 Schools Sector visa in their own name.
+Standard students are usually in Australia for a period of 12 months or more in order to receive an education and obtain a Victorian Certificate of Education.

-- Study Abroad students: hold a 500 Student Schools visa or 571 Schools Sector visa.
+- Study Abroad students (accredited schools only): hold a 500 Student Schools visa or 571 Schools Sector visa in their own name.
 Study Abroad students study for a period of 12 months or less in order to experience living and studying overseas.